-When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ15-DQ0 (or DQ7-DQ0 for byte mode) on the following read cycles.
+When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ15-DQ0 on the following read cycles.
 Just prior to the completion of an Embedded Program or Erase operation, DQ7 may change asynchronously with DQ15-DQ8 while Output Enable (OE#) is asserted low.
 That is, the device may change from providing status information to valid data on DQ7.
 Depending on when the system samples the DQ7 output, it may read the status or valid data.
 Even if the device has completed the program or erase operation and DQ7 has valid data, the data outputs on DQ15-DQ0 may be still invalid.
 Valid data on DQ15-DQ0 will appear on successive read cycles.

-Table 13 shows the outputs for Data# Polling on DQ7.
+Table 12 shows the outputs for Data# Polling on DQ7.
 Figure 6 shows the Data# Polling algorithm.
-Figure 23 in the pSRAM AC Characteristics section shows the Data# Polling timing diagram.
+Figure 21 in the Flash AC Characteristics section shows the Data# Polling timing diagram.